-SHAMELESS is her first book published by Rodale Books in January 2011.
+SHAMELESS is her first book and will be published by Rodale Books in January 2011.

 Behind the Book